-A key component to chemical education is the exposure to more advanced aspects of chirality, and chemical transformations towards the synthesis of simple targets.
+A key component to chemical education is the exposure to more advanced aspects of chirality, and chemical transformations towards the synthesis of organic targets.
 Concepts relating to the synthesis of natural and unnatural target molecules through organic chemical transformations are essential to the students' chemical repertoire.
 In-depth exposure to chirality, exposure to asymmetric chemical transformations, carbon-carbon bond-forming reactions, and their application in targeted small molecule synthesis will be covered.

 Method of assessment

-Ability to demonstrate knowledge and understanding of essential facts, concepts, principles and theories relating to the subject and to apply such knowledge and understanding to the solution of qualitative and quantitative problems.
+4. Demonstrate knowledge and understanding of essential facts, concepts, principles and theories relating to the subject and to apply such knowledge and understanding to the solution of qualitative and quantitative problems.

-Ability to recognise and analyse problems and plan strategies for their solution by the evaluation, interpretation and synthesis of scientific information and data.
+5. Recognise and analyse problems and plan strategies for their solution by the evaluation, interpretation and synthesis of scientific information and data.

 6. Collate, interpret and explain the significance and underlying theory of experimental data pertaining to: classes of chirality and chirality resolution; chiral synthesis: carbonyls, auxiliaries, protecting groups, oxidation, enolate and aldol reactions; chemistry of double bonds: pericyclic reactions, frontier orbital theory, Woodward Hoffman rules; classical heterocyclic syntheses; targeted synthesis of topical organic molecules

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.

 - The named convenor is the convenor for the current academic session.

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.